Linux Locate Command for Beginners (8 Examples)

 6. How to separate output entries with ASCII NUL

-For example, I executed the the same command we used in last section above, but added the -0 command line option:
+For example, I've executed the same command we used in the last section above, but added the -0 command-line option:

 So you can see that the newline separator is no longer there - it has been replaced with NUL.